 The Story so Far?

-This is, simply, one of the largest schools in the UAE, with a population of over 10,000 students - the size of a small town.
+This is, simply, one of the largest schools in the UAE, with a population of over 10,400 students - the size of a small town.

 Given its size, the 21 nationalities represented is rather unimpressive - we are used to seeing over twice that for schools one tenth of the size.
 That said, the Indian curriculum is not a global one, unlike GCSEs, A Levels or the IB.
-Students coming from Indian families unsurprisingly therefore represent the majority of students
+Students coming from Indian families unsurprisingly therefore represent the majority of students.

 The school follows the CBSE curriculum and students sit CBSE examinations in Grades 10 and 12 every March.